biosustain/growth-profiler-align/README.md

 - Open a terminal
 - Go to the directory you cloned the package into
 - run `pip install -e .`
-- Go to your home directory and confirm that `python -c 'import gp_align'` runs without error
+- Go to your home directory and confirm that `python -c "import gp_align"` runs without error

 ## Usage